leumas1104/Arduino-Buzzer-Song-Player/README.md

 # LED Matrix Connect 4 Game
 This project recreates the classic game Connect 4 using a **8x8 LED Matrix**.
 It is intended as a two-player game were you take turns using the same button controls.
 The left and right buttons allow the player to move their dot from left to right and the button in the center is used to confirm the position and send the dot downwards.

+This is probably one the most complex Arduino projects I've done since this was also pretty much my first time using an LED Matrix.

 <img src="https://user-images.githubusercontent.com/63166690/166999177-61801394-735d-483e-941e-e405ddc9b6c1.png" width="400" height="350">
 <img src="https://user-images.githubusercontent.com/63166690/166990364-e390ed3c-c8b6-4d08-81c3-12b2accb6529.png" width="400" height="350">